 - Many paint stores now take back paint, stain and varnish year‐round for free during their regular business hours as part of the PaintCare program.
 Find locations here.

 How do I recycle my holiday tree?

 Once you’ve removed all the tinsel, lights, decorations and stands from your holiday tree, you can leave the tree next to your green Compost Cart and Recology will pick it up for you between December 26 and January 31.
 Please make sure trees are 8 feet and under.
 If it’s taller than 8 feet, cut the tree into lengths of 8 feet or less.
 After January 31st, trees must be cut up and placed inside the Compost Cart for collection.

 Can I use plastic bags in my Kitchen Pail or Compost Cart?

 No. Plastics of any kind, including bags, are not accepted in the Compost program.
 You can use items such as newspaper or paper bags to wrap your food scraps in before placing in the Compost Cart.
 You can also now use compostable bags to line your kitchen pail or Compost Cart, and to collect food scraps.
-The bags must be approved as compostable by the Biodegradable Products Institute (BPI), and can be found at many retailer locations.
+The bags must be approved as compostable by the Biodegradable Products Institute (BPI) and can be found at many local retail locations.